What You See is What You Get: Exploiting Visibility for 3D Object Detection: Experiments

-\paragraph{Run-time} We implement raycasting in C++ and call it from Python with the help of PyBind11.
-We integrate visibility computation into our PyTorch pipeline as part of dataloader pre-processing.
-With our implementation, it takes 24.4 $\pm$ 3.5 milliseconds on average to compute visibility over a 32-beam LiDAR point on an Intel i9-9980XE CPU.
+{\bf Run-time speed:} We implement visibility computation in C++ and integrate it into PyTorch training as part of (parallel) data loading.
+On an Intel i9-9980XE CPU, it takes 24.4$\pm$3.5ms on average to compute visibility for a 32-beam LiDAR point cloud when running on a single CPU thread.

-\paragraph{Conclusions} We revisit the problem of finding a good representation for 3D data.
+{\bf Conclusions:} We revisit the problem of finding a good representation for 3D data.
 We point out that contemporary representations are designed for true 3D data (e.g. sampled from mesh models).
 In fact, 3D sensored data such as a LiDAR sweep is 2.5D.
 By processing such data as a collection of \textit{normalized} points $(x,y,z)$, important visibility information is fundementally destroyed.
 In this paper, we augment visibility into 3D object detection.
 We first demonstrate that visibility can be efficiently re-created through 3D raycasting.
 We introduce a simple two-stream approach that adds visibility as a separate stream to an existing state-of-the-art 3D detector.
 We also discuss the role of visibility in placing virtual objects for data augmentation and explore visibility in a temporal context - building a local occupancy map in an online fashion.
 Finally, on the NuScenes detection benchmark, we demonstrate that the proposed network outperforms state-of-the-art detectors by a significant margin.

+{\bf Acknowledgments:} This work was supported by the CMU Argo AI Center for Autonomous Vehicle Research.

 {A\arabic{section}} {\Alph{figure}} \thesection{\Alph{section}}